 Spectating: There are many ways to view this event.
 Please consider routes that don’t interfere with riders as you make your way to a spectating spot.
 A map will be provided as we get closer to race day.

 Lodging: For this 3-day event, there are a ton of lodging options in Granby Ranch, Fraser, and Winter Park.
-All are good areas to grab a VRBO or AirBNB.
-Plenty of camping in the valley as well as a large selection of hotels.

 Number Plates: You will be issued a number plate for the entire race.
 If you damage it during the race, we will issue a new one.
 If you lose it, well…don’t.

 Results: Posted on a daily basis and each subsequent day will have cumulative scoring.
+This is a stage race, winner has the fastest combined time.

 USAC: Each stage completed counts as one day toward qualification.
 You do NOT have to finish the entire stage race.
 You must have an annual USAC license to race.
 You can purchase at the race but way easier to do it in advance.
 Each day qualifies as one race day toward qualification for USAC.
+For more info on USAC qualifications, click here.

 COVID: We will make every effort to make G3 a safe event.
 All stages allow for maximal distancing opportunities for spectating and moving about the area.
 We will have wave starts with separation in the staging area.
 We will defer to the State of Colorado Department of Health and Grand County health officials to ensure we are complying with all the current health guidelines.